Climate change has become the most threatening challenge the world has ever faced and it can only be addressed by taking immediate action.

 - Using a Compost Heap

 Do not use fertilizers and pesticides for your garden.
 Instead, use a compost heap.
 Composting can help reduce the greenhouse gas emissions affecting climate change.
-Waste and food lose produce an estimated 8-10 percent of the world’s greenhouse gas emissions while using water and land resources can pressure biodiversity.
+Waste and food loss produce an estimated 8-10 per cent of the world’s greenhouse gas emissions while using water and land resources can pressure biodiversity.

 - Donating Goods To Charity